flyway/flywaydb.org/documentation/maven/index.md

 ### settings.xml

-For storing the database user and password, Maven `settings.xml` files can also be used:</p>
+For storing the database user and password, Maven `settings.xml` files can also be used:

 <pre class="prettyprint">&lt;settings&gt;
     &lt;servers&gt;